 This measure calculates the total cost (per $1,000 revenue) of the phase 'test market for new or revised products and services,' which uses prototypes to assess the market potential for new or revised product/service development.
 The total cost is the sum of outsourced, overhead, personnel, system, and other costs.
 This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the process "test market for new or revised products and services."

-Total cost to test market products/services / (Total business entity revenue * 0.0010)
+Total cost for the phase 'test market for new or revised products and services' / (Total business entity revenue * 0.001)

 Process Cost Components